Tap Into The Island’s Biggest Gems…

 3. Nature is the Main Course

 PEG Farm is all about living in harmony with nature.
 They practice permaculture, holistic grazing, and biodynamic farming.
-The Farm House Café is an extension of that philosophy—food prepared with care, community, and consciousness.
+Farm House is an extension of that philosophy—food prepared with care, community, and consciousness.
 It’s the kind of place where you don’t just eat; you reconnect.

 5. The Reviews Say It All